Kostas Negrepontis: International career

 In June 1929, Negrepontis became a member of Greece.
-He made his debut against Bulgaria in a friendly match that ended 1–1 coming of the bench at the 46th minute.
-That was the second ever Greece's game and the first game that didn't lose.
-His second and last game was in March 1930 on a friendly match against Italy B in 3–0 defeat.
+He made his debut against Bulgaria in a friendly match that ended 1–1 coming off the bench at the 46th minute.
+That was the second match in the history of Greece and their first match without defeat.
+His second and last game was in March 1930 in a friendly match against Italy B in a 3–0 defeat.
 Since the establishment of the HFF occurred at the dawn of his career, he did not make any more appearances for Greece.